-Newly-released three-year study cites steaming hay as a critical step to preventing Inflammatory Airway Disease (IAD), a stealth equine ailment that affects over 80% of horses.
+Newly-released three-year study cites steaming hay as a critical step to preventing Inflammatory Airway Disease (IAD), a stealth equine ailment that affects nearly 90% of horses.

 Inflammatory Airway Disease (IAD) affects an estimated 80-plus percent of the regular horse population, yet it often eludes diagnosis.
 IAD can be asymptomatic, or when symptoms are present (an occasional cough or runny nose) they can be easily dismissed or ascribed to a minor cold or allergy.

 Horse owners should take their horse’s respiratory health quite seriously and ask their vet about IAD in cases of otherwise unexplained poor performance or decreased willingness to work, even when no cough or nasal discharge is present.
 Although it often escapes a layperson’s suspicion, compromised respiratory function is a major cause of poor performance in equine athletes.
 The equine respiratory system is delicate and vulnerable to injury from microscopic particles, so protecting it is paramount.